-- Review the applicant information packet: Instructions for Applicants
+- Review the applicant information packet (available in Fall 2019)

-- Submit the online application form: Accessible HERE
+- Submit the online application form (available in Fall 2019)

-- Identify two individuals (at least one teacher) to complete the online applicant recommendation form: Instructions for Recommenders
+- Identify two individuals (at least one teacher) to complete the online applicant recommendation form (available in Fall 2019)

 - Applicants who advance to the second round: Complete an in-person interview with the program leadership team at your chosen site, scheduled for February.

 ResearcHStart is no longer accepting applications for Summer 2019.
 To receive updates about the Summer 2020 application cycle, please sign up for our mailing list HERE.